datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/jira.md

 The following form will appear.
-Instructions can be found below on how to find the information requried to fill each field on the JIRA API form.
+Instructions can be found below on how to find the information required to fill each field on the JIRA API form.

 Once you have filled out all the fields, press the green 'Save' button, and your API will be connected!